 Do standing desks wobble when gaming?

-Yes, cheaper frames wobble at standing height — especially 2-stage frames under load.
+Cheaper 2-stage frames wobble at standing height, especially under heavy loads.
 The fix is 3-stage legs (FlexiSpot E7 Pro, UPLIFT V2 Commercial) or premium frame construction (Magnus Pro XL).
-A desk that’s rated for 300+ lbs and uses 3-stage legs will stay stable during gaming at normal standing heights.
+A desk rated for 300+ lbs with 3-stage legs will stay stable during gaming at normal standing heights.
+Avoid 2-stage frames if wobble is a concern.

 What weight capacity do I need for a gaming setup?

-A typical setup with a monitor, keyboard, mouse, and small speakers is 30–50 lbs.
-A heavier setup with dual 34” monitors, a tower PC on a separate stand, streaming gear, and accessories might reach 80–120 lbs.
-The 264 lb minimum in this roundup handles any realistic gaming setup with room to spare.
-The 440 lb FlexiSpot E7 Pro is overkill for most — but overkill means a stiffer, more solid frame.
+A typical setup — monitor, keyboard, mouse, and small speakers — runs 30–50 lbs.
+A heavier rig with dual 34” monitors, a streaming PC, capture card, lights, and accessories might reach 80–120 lbs.
+Every desk in this roundup handles that with capacity to spare.
+The 440 lb FlexiSpot E7 Pro is overkill for real-world gaming loads — but overkill means a stiffer, better-built frame overall.

 How wide does a gaming desk need to be for dual monitors?